-On this page, I want to collect articles and details about recent and novel supply chain style attacks, all of which help inform a talk on supply chain security that I'm working on and constantly revising.
+On this page, I want to collect articles and details about recent and novel supply chain style attacks, all of which help inform a talk on supply chain security that I'm constantly revising.

 The supply chain is much broader than many give it credit for.
 When I say "software supply chain," what's the first thing that comes to mind?
 Often that would the direct dependencies of the code itself - open source dependencies brought into the code.
 And while open-source dependencies are an essential part of the software supply chain, they are far from the only point to consider when thinking about supply chain security.

 Other parts of your supply chain include the code you write, any 3rd party libraries you're using (not just the open sources ones), the dependencies you inherit by proxy (the dependencies of your dependencies), your DevOps tools and processers.
 Any tools and plugins those tools use, any vendor code, and any dependencies that those vendors have.